- 1 How We Picked the Best Stores for the Best Experience

 Award: Best Price Match (plus in-store pick up)

 Bottom Line: Much like Amazon, with Best Buy if you plan to return your TV you’ll have to eat the cost of the return shipping unless there is something wrong with the product or Best Buy made an error (hint, hint).
 However, if you live within a reasonable proximity to store, you can return it there with no shipping cost.
+Going to the store would be just as good of a way to find the best TV for your home.
 The Price Match is a nice perk as is the ability to return the product in store, but keep in mind that 15 days is about the shortest of return policies that we’ve experienced.
 That all being said, if you want “white glove delivery”, it’ll cost you to to the tune of $150.
 Add another $50 for mounting.
 Ouch.

 Return Policy: 15 days unless an Elite Member